angular/angular/aio/content/guide/user-input.md

 The template reference variable named `box`, declared on the `<input>` element, refers to the `<input>` element itself.
 The code uses the `box` variable to get the input element's `value` and display it with interpolation between `<p>` tags.

-The template is completely self contained.
+The template is completely self-contained.
 It doesn't bind to the component, and the component does nothing.

 Type something in the input box, and watch the display update with each keystroke.